 Section 501.
-Power to Issue Tax Anticipation Notes.-A local government unit shall have power and authority, by ordinance of its governing body, to borrow money from time to time in any fiscal year in anticipation of the receipt of current taxes and current revenues, to evidence the indebtedness by notes, denominated tax anticipation notes, and to authorize, issue and sell such tax anticipation notes in the manner, and subject to the limitations provided therefor in this article.
-Limitations imposed by this act on the incurring of nonelectoral debt shall not apply to the indebtedness evidenced by tax anticipation notes.
+Power to Issue Tax Anticipation Notes.-A local government unit shall have power and authority, by resolution of its governing body, to borrow money from time to time in any fiscal year in anticipation of the receipt of current taxes [and] or current revenues, or both, to evidence the [indebtedness]obligation by notes, [denominated tax anticipation notes] appropriately designated, and to authorize, issue and sell such [tax anticipation] notes in the manner, and subject to the limitations provided therefor in this article.
+References in this act to tax anticipation notes include also revenue anticipation notes and tax and revenue anticipation notes.
+Limitations imposed by this act on the incurring of nonelectoral debt shall not apply to the [indebtedness] obligations evidenced by tax anticipation notes.
+Such power to borrow from time to time shall include but not be limited to, the power to make a single authorization and then issue and sell portions of such amount of authorized notes whenever desired during the fiscal year.

 Section 502.
-Limitation on Amount of Tax Anticipation Notes.-No local government unit shall authorize or issue tax anticipation notes in any one fiscal year in an amount exceeding eighty-five per cent of the sum of the taxes levied for the current fiscal year and the current revenues for such year, not yet received, which are certified, pursuant to section 506, as remaining to be collected or received in such fiscal year during the period between the first day of the month next following the date of the delivery of the tax anticipation notes to the first purchasers thereof and the stated maturity date thereof.
-The certificate shall be as of a date not more than thirty days prior to the date of the vote on the ordinance authorizing the issue and sale of the tax anticipation notes.
+Limitation on Amount of Tax Anticipation Notes.-No local government unit shall authorize or issue tax anticipation notes in any one fiscal year [in an amount exceeding] which in the aggregate shall exceed eighty-five per cent of: [the sum of the taxes levied for the current fiscal year and the current revenues for such year, not yet received, which]

+- (1) in the case of notes solely payable from and secured by a pledge-of taxes, the amount of such taxes levied for the current fiscal year; - (2) in the case of notes solely payable from and secured by a pledge of revenues other than tax revenues, the amount of such revenues pledged; or - (3) in the case of notes payable from and secured by a pledge of taxes and other revenues, the sum of such taxes levied and such revenues pledged, which, in all cases, are certified, pursuant to section 506, as remaining to be collected or received in such fiscal year during the period [between the first day of the month next following the date of the delivery of the tax anticipation notes to the first purchasers thereof and the stated maturity date thereof] when the notes will be outstanding.
+The certificate shall be as of a date not more than thirty days prior to, and no later than, the date of the vote on the resolution authorizing the issue and sale of the tax anticipation notes.
+In computing the aggregate amount of tax anticipation notes outstanding at any given time during the fiscal year for the purpose of the limitation imposed by this section, allowance shall be made for such notes as have already been fully paid and for amounts already paid into appropriate sinking funds, if any.